 How to Implement a Work Book Club

 - Determine if employees are interested in a book club.
 Send out an email to gauge employees' interest in reading a book on their own time and then meeting at lunch once a week to discuss the book.

 - Sometimes organization leaders and other employees may have a book in mind to suggest.
 (Perhaps an employee recently read a book they'd recommend.)
 Other times, a small team is recruited to pick a book or to provide several choices.
 This step can also depend on who the volunteer readers are.
-If the majority represent the marketing function, you may want to decide upon a recent marketing book.
+If the majority represents the marketing function, you may want to decide upon a recent marketing book.
 If readers are from across the company, you will want a broader or more society-oriented book.

 - Allow the voluntary participants to vote to select the book to read.

 - It is recommended that the company purchase the copies of the book.
 It's a small price to pay for knowledge generation.

 - Hold a quick organizational meeting to determine the number of chapters the group wants to read each week and to pass out the books.
 Select a volunteer to lead the book discussion at this meeting.
-Select a volunteer to lead the relevance discussion, too.
+Select a volunteer to lead the relevant discussion, too.
 Select a regular meeting time.

 - Read, meet, discuss.
 A suggested way to lead the discussion is to ask one employee a week to lead a discussion about the portion of the book that participants read.
 A second employee then leads the discussion about how the reading applies to your organization.

 - You may want to come up with consistent book club discussion questions to use every time your group meets to discuss the application of the book's contents within your organization.
 These book club discussion questions solicit the best thoughts of your participating employees.